nicolonsky/Techblog/Audit-ConditionalAccess/Readme.md

 # Useful KUSTO queries to audit conditional access

+[A full blogpost and more details are available on my blog](https://tech.nicolonsky.ch/conditional-access-and-azure-log-analytics-in-harmony/).
+If you are only looking for the KUSTO queries better stay here.

 ## Default log retention in AAD

-To retain Azure Active Directory Audit Logs these are forwarded to a Log Analytics Workspace.
-With Log Analytics the KUSTO query language can be used to filter audit and activity logs.
+Azure Active Directory stores all activity reports depending on your license for 7  or 30 days:

-* Azure AD Free,  Basic: 7 days
+* Azure AD Free and Basic: 7 days
-* Azure AD Premium P1 , P2: 30 days
+* Azure AD Premium P1  and P2: 30 days

 Default Retention: https://docs.microsoft.com/en-us/azure/active-directory/reports-monitoring/reference-reports-data-retention#how-long-does-azure-ad-store-the-data